 Notes

-- This casserole can make an excellent side dish.
-But it is so filling and substantial that I often serve it as a meatless entree, in which case I divide the casserole into two servings instead of four and serve it with a green side, such as arugula salad or steamed broccoli.
+- This casserole is great as a side dish, but it is so filling and substantial that I often serve it as a meatless entree, in which case I divide the casserole into two servings instead of four and serve it with a green side like arugula salad or steamed broccoli.

-- You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 You can gently reheat them in the microwave or simply eat them cold.
 It's a bit like eating cold leftover pizza.
 It's different than hot, but it's good!

 Nutrition per Serving